KaimingTao/Think-Kendo/mindset.md

 - Mind is a powerful simulation tool that help us understand the world around us.

+> The real voyage of discover consists not in seeking new landscapes, but in having new eyes.

 ## Self awareness

 - self awareness is about